IBM-Bluemix-Docs/tone-analyzer/ha-dr.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# High availability and disaster recovery
+# Understanding high availability and disaster recovery for {{site.data.keyword.toneanalyzershort}}
 {: #ha-dr}

 The {{site.data.keyword.toneanalyzerfull}} service is highly available within any {{site.data.keyword.cloud_notm}} location.
 It has no backup and restore requirements for disaster recovery.